M A R T I N O W T O N

 Finally, Duotrope casts its net wider and covers many (mainly US) markets for general short fiction but requires a monthly subscription.

 It took me a long time to get an agent and I learned a lot in the process, so if you're in the process of trying to find an agent this should help you.

 Yes, if you want to be traditionally published.

 How do I get one?

 First off finish your book.
 Then rewrite it, then get a bunch of people who are familiar with your genre to read it and listen to what they tell you.
 Then rewrite it again.
 Yes, really.
 The more people who read it the better.
-Join a writers group like the T-Party if you can.
+Join a writers' group if you can, online or face-to-face and preferably with some writers who are further along the curve than you are.
 And no, no-one is going to steal your idea.
 Ideas are plentiful, it is how you execute the idea that matters.

 Done all that?

 OK, you're ready to start the long and painful process of querying.
 If you are sending to a UK agent most of them will want to see your first three chapters, a short (1,000 - 1,500 words) synopsis (yes, you need one and yes, you do reveal the ending) and a brief covering letter.
 Here is a list of UK agents I put together (Acrobat PDF).
 I try to keep this reasonably up to date but things change and sometimes I don't notice, so check them for yourself.

 There are also some lists on UK agents on the Net though some of the information is out of date so again it is advisable to check any that you are interested in.